crmplease/coder/README.md

 ### AddPhpdocParamToMethodRector

 Config for AddPhpdocParamToMethodRector:
-- setMethod: method name, to which phpdoc need to add parameter
+- setMethod: method name, to which Phpdoc need to add parameter
-- setParameter: parameter name which need to add to phpdoc
+- setParameter: parameter name which need to add to Phpdoc
-- setParameterType: parameter type which need to add to phpdoc, can be class name started with '\\' or scalar type, collections, union type
+- setParameterType: parameter type which need to add to Phpdoc, can be class name started with '\\' or scalar type, collections, union type
-- setDescription: description for param in phpdoc
+- setDescription: description for param in Phpdoc

 ### AddPhpdocPropertyToClassRector

 Config for AddPhpdocPropertyToClassRector:
-- setProperty: property name which need to add to phpdoc
+- setProperty: property name which need to add to Phpdoc
-- setPropertyType: property type which need to add to phpdoc, can be class name started with '\\' or scalar type, collections, union type
+- setPropertyType: property type which need to add to Phpdoc, can be class name started with '\\' or scalar type, collections, union type
-- setDescription: description for property in phpdoc
+- setDescription: description for property in Phpdoc

 ### AddPhpdocMethodToClassRector

 Config for AddPhpdocMethodToClassRector:
-- setMethod: method name which need to add to phpdoc
+- setMethod: method name which need to add to Phpdoc
-- setReturnType: method return type which need to add to phpdoc, can be class name started with '\\' or scalar type, collections, union type
+- setReturnType: method return type which need to add to Phpdoc, can be class name started with '\\' or scalar type, collections, union type
 - setIsStatic: is method static or no, true or false, default false
 - setParameters: array of [`PhpdocMethodParameter`](src/PhpdocMethodParameter.php) objects
-- setDescription: description for method in phpdoc
+- setDescription: description for method in Phpdoc

 ### ChangeClassParentRector